 6. Ace of Spades by Faridah Àbíké-Íyímídé

-Two students at the school named Devon and Chiamaka end up in Ace’s sights.
+Two students at the school, Devon and Chiamaka, end up in Ace’s sights.
 For Devon, this ends up with his private pictures being made public.
-Chiamaka views Devon as a rival, so in a way, this action does end up benefiting her.
+Chiamaka views Devon as a rival, so in a way, this action benefits her.

 However, no one is safe from this devious anonymous texter, including Chiamaka.
 They need to figure out who is behind Ace before this game they are playing gets much more dangerous.